 And here is a classic example of a guarantee.
 Not only do users get the first filter for free, but they also can cancel the subscription at any time.
 Also, take a look at the guarantee’s location.
 It’s close to the CTA button, so it’s easily found.

 Call to action (CTA)

 Could you convert someone without a proper call to action?
-Well, most probably no. CTA is one of the most critical elements of the converting landing page.
+Well, most probably not.
+CTA is one of the most critical elements of a converting landing page.